Multimodal Generative Models for Bankruptcy Prediction Using Textual Data

 \section{Abstract}

-This research introduces for the first time, to the best of our knowledge, the concept of multimodal learning in bankruptcy prediction models.
-We use the Conditional Multimodal Discriminative (CMMD) model to learn multimodal representations that embed information from accounting, market, and textual modalities.
-The CMMD model needs a sample with all data modalities for model training.
-At test time, the CMMD model only needs access to accounting and market modalities to generate multimodal representations, which are further used to make bankruptcy predictions.
-This fact makes the use of bankruptcy prediction models using textual data realistic and possible, since accounting and market data are available for all companies unlike textual data.
-The empirical results in this research show that the classification performance of our proposed methodology is superior compared to that of a large number of traditional classifier models.
-We also show that our proposed methodology solves the limitation of previous bankruptcy models using textual data, as they can only make predictions for a small proportion of companies.
-Finally, based on multimodal representations, we introduce an index that is able to capture the uncertainty of the financial situation of companies during periods of financial distress.
+Textual data from financial filings, e.g., the Management's Discussion \& Analysis (MDA) section in Form 10-K, has been used to improve the prediction accuracy of bankruptcy models.
+In practice, however, we cannot obtain the MDA section for all public companies, \review{which limits the use of MDA data in traditional bankruptcy models, as they need complete data to make predictions.} The two main reasons for the lack of MDA are: (i) not all companies are obliged to submit the MDA and (ii) technical problems arise when crawling and scrapping the MDA section. \review{To solve this limitation, this research introduces the Conditional Multimodal Discriminative (CMMD) model that learns multimodal representations that embed information from accounting, market, and textual data modalities.} The CMMD model needs a sample with all data modalities for model training.
+At test time, the CMMD model only needs access to accounting and market modalities to generate multimodal representations, which are further used to make bankruptcy predictions \review{and to generate words from the missing MDA modality}. \review{With this novel methodology, it is realistic to use textual data in bankruptcy prediction models}, since accounting and market data are available for all companies, unlike textual data.
+The empirical results of this research show that \review{if financial regulators, or investors, were to use traditional models using MDA data, they would only be able to make predictions for 60\% of the companies.} Furthermore, the classification performance of our proposed methodology is superior to that of a large number of traditional classifier models, \review{taking into account all the companies in our sample}.